dmolinagarcia/moTradeBot/README.md

 https://freedns.afraid.org/

 Assign the public ip to your subdomain and write down your subdomain.

+### Create your BINGX API

+Write down your APIKEY and SECRETKEY.
+Do not share this!
+Add your public IP to the whitelist.

 ### Software
 Before installing the moTrade Bot, you will need to gather some information :